Fraternalilab/PIFS/README.md

 ```
 # example usage; please change --popsDir and --popscompDir as appropriate (see below description)
+# please extract .pdb files from sample input archive.
+Here assumed the pdb files are in the directory 'pdb'.
-python pifs.py --structList pifs_testInput --inDir pdb \
+python pifs.py --structList input/pifs_testInput --inDir pdb \
-  --networkOutDir out --popscompOutDir out \
+  --networkOutDir output --popscompOutDir output --gzipped False \
   --popsDir ~/pops --popscompDir ~/POPSCOMP --errorFile out/out.err
 ```

 This will generate, for each input structure, one residue network centred around the interface between two specified chains.
 [POPSCOMP](https://github.com/Fraternalilab/POPSCOMPlegacy) and [POPS](https://github.com/Fraternalilab/POPSlegacy) is called to identify such interface.
 Their locations could be specified by options `--popscompDir` and `--popsDir`.

 This code requires as an input the PDB structures (the directory could be specified by `--inDir`), and a list indicating which chains are to be considered.
-An example is given in the file `pifs_testInput`, of the following format:
+An example is given in the file `input/pifs_testInput`, of the following format:

 ```
 # tab-delimited